 A survey by the United States Department of Transportation determined that 660,000 people use their cell phone while driving during the daylight.
 Using a cell phone while driving is a complicated maneuver because it requires one of your hands to be off of the wheel and your eyes to scan the phone screen.
 Taking those actions while driving creates a dangerous situation.
 If a driver can’t see what’s happening on the road – even for a second— the driver can easily lose control of the vehicle, or, not see a car ahead of them before it’s too late to stop.

 Other distractions include talking with children or other passengers in the car, searching for something in the vehicle while driving, and eating.
 Those actions all compromise the driver’s ability to respond to road conditions in a timely and safe manner.
 Thus, in a rear-end collision, there is a strong possibility that you were not at fault for your injury and you might be able to receive compensation for your whiplash injuries.

-Call Whiplash Lawyers For a Free Case Consultation
+Call an Atlanta Whiplash Lawyer For a Free Case Consultation

 If you have experienced whiplash, contact our experienced Atlanta injury lawyers at Allen & Scofield Injury Lawyers, LLC, at (404) 419-6674 to explore your legal options.
 We will work with you to help you file a whiplash claim and recover the compensation you deserve.
 The monetary costs to treat a whiplash injury can be significant.
 Even worse are the pain, time, and decreased productivity.
 We want to help take the weight of the world off of your shoulders so that you can focus all of your attention on your recovery.